Scaling of Stochastic Normalizing Flows in $\mathrm{SU}(3)$ lattice gauge theory: Work distributions and the free energy

 From a qualitative perspective, it is very useful to analyze the distribution of the work $W$ for evolutions with different values of $\nstep$, that we present in fig.~\ref{fig:histograms} for the case of the NE-MCMC simulations.
 It is immediate to see that for evolutions closer to equilibrium the work has a smaller variance and, at the same time, the average is closer to $\Delta F$.
 This behavior is perfectly consistent with the approximate relation

 we refer to the analysis of ref.~\cite{Bonanno:2024udh} for an example of a quantitative analysis of this relation.

 Furthermore, the distribution of $\exp(-W)$ is also crucial, as it provides an immediate understanding of the quality of the sampling using eq.~\eqref{eq:estimator}.
 In particular, in the bottom panel of fig.~\ref{fig:histograms} we show how the values of $\exp(-W_{\rm d})$ from different evolutions behave for various values of $\nstep$ for a fixed transformation.
-While being further away for equilibrium (i.e. for smaller $\nstep$) the distribution is highly asymmetric, and the sampling with eq.~\eqref{eq:estimator} is reliable only if the tail on the right is populated enough, i.e. there are enough evolutions with $W < \Delta F$.
-On the other hand, when the transformation is closer to a reversible one (i.e. for the largest value of $\nstep$) the variance of the distribution is much smaller and less evolutions are needed for a correct estimation of observables and of the ratio of partition functions.
+While being further away for equilibrium (i.e., for smaller $\nstep$) the distribution is highly asymmetric.
+This means that the estimation of $\Delta F$ with eq.~\eqref{eq:jar} and the sampling with eq.~\eqref{eq:estimator} are reliable only if the tail on the right is populated enough, i.e., there are enough evolutions with $W < \Delta F$ (the ``rare events'' mentioned at the beginning of this section).
+On the other hand, when the transformation is closer to a reversible one (i.e., for the largest value of $\nstep$) the variance of the distribution is much smaller and less evolutions are needed for a correct estimation of observables and of the ratio of partition functions.
 This behavior is consistently described by the $\hat\ESS$, which precisely monitors the variance of this distribution, as understood in eq.~\eqref{eq:essvar}.